These challenges are covered in depth in the complete

 Why Software Project Estimation Often Fails

-Most developers estimate software based on coding effort alone.
+Most developers estimate software projects based only on coding effort.

 Real projects also include: